masterraf21/microservices-demo/README.md

 - using `Zipkin` traces instead of `Jaeger`/`Stackdriver`
 - adding HTTP and GRPC metrics where needed
 - added `apiservice` which is a clone of the `frontend` but only return json output
+- rewrite of `adservice` in Go, using an HTTP endpoint (instead of GRPC) to support various demo cases

 ## Build status
 ![CI](https://github.com/tetratelabs/microservices-demo/workflows/CI/badge.svg)